ohkchan/pdsnd_github/README.md

 ### Bikeshare project

 ### Description
-Describe what your project is about and what it does

-This project looks at a subset of the bikeshare data from chicago, new york city, and washington.
-Some of the items it analyzes and computes are travel times and details on the travellers.
+This project was created to look at data provided by Motivate, a bikeshare system provider for many cities in the United States, for these three cities: chicago, new york city, washington

+I created an interactive program for users using python that analyzes the data and provides the following statistics:

+#1 Popular times of travel (i.e., occurs most often in the start time)

+most common month
+most common day of week
+most common hour of day

+#2 Popular stations and trip

+most common start station
+most common end station
+most common trip from start to end (i.e., most frequent combination of start station and end station)

+#3 Trip duration

+total travel time
+average travel time

+#4 User info

+counts of each user type
+counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
 List of files used includes: chicago.csv, new_york_city.csv, washington.csv